Pumpkin Soup

 Photo by Johnny Miller, Clarkson Potter 2021

-When we think of pumpkin, we usually think of autumn sweets, like pumpkin pie and pumpkin bread, but pumpkin’s earthy flavor is wonderful in savory dishes, too.
-This velvety soup is flavored with leeks, apples, and maple syrup, so it has those sweet undertones that work so well in squash soups, but smoky cumin and spicy cayenne pepper balance out the flavor.
-If it sounds like an unusual combination, have faith—one reader wrote to me that it was one of the best soups she’s made in 53 years of marriage!
-I know canned pumpkin feels like cheating, but it’s a great shortcut; if you’d like to roast and purée fresh pumpkin, you’ll need 1¾ cups.
+When we think of pumpkin recipes, we usually think of autumn sweets, like pumpkin pie and pumpkin bread, but pumpkin’s earthy flavor is wonderful in savory dishes, too.
+This velvety pumpkin soup recipe is flavored with leeks, apples, and maple syrup, so it has those sweet undertones that work so well in squash soups, but smoky cumin and spicy cayenne pepper balance out the flavor.
+If it sounds like an unusual combination, have faith—one reader wrote to me that it was one of the best soup recipes she’s tried in 53 years of marriage!
+I know canned pumpkin feels like cheating, but it’s a great shortcut; if you don’t mind turning on the oven, you can roast and purée fresh pumpkin (you’ll need 1¾ cups).

 pumpkin soup ingredients